Skip to Content

 If the tenant doesn't move out within five days, the sheriff can forcibly remove them and their belongings from the rental.

-Contact Our El Cajon Eviction Attorneys for Expert Legal Helponline or call (619) 853-3009.
+Contact our El Cajon Eviction Attorneys for Legal Help online or call (619) 853-3009.

 Helping Landlords & Managers Evict Tenants Legally & Effectively

-Our El Cajon eviction lawyers are knowledgeable in all aspects of landlord-tenant law and will ensure you comply with all state law’s rules and regulations.
+Our El Cajon eviction lawyers are knowledgeable in all aspects of landlord-tenant law and will ensure you comply with all state laws’ rules and regulations.
 You must avoid taking action through a “self-help eviction,” such as changing locks or shutting off utilities, since this could result in fines and other penalties.
-Instead, trust a lawyer from our firm to help you handle the eviction correctly; doing it the right way will save you money and result in a faster outcome.
+Instead, trust a lawyer from our firm to help you handle the eviction correctly; doing it the right way will save you money and may result in a faster outcome.

 Navigating Tenant Rights

-Landlords should be aware that the state has strict rules about how you can reassert control over your property.
+Landlords should be aware that the state has strict rules about how they can reassert control over their property.
 If a landlord tries to evict a tenant illegally or without following the proper procedures, the tenant may be able to sue for damages.
 Additionally, the tenant may be able to stay in the property until the eviction is completed through the courts.
 Landlords who try to evict tenants on their own may trigger a lawsuit and end up paying significant damages to the tenant.

 Negotiating a new lease or dealing with an uncooperative tenant can be time-consuming and frustrating.
 Still, our El Cajon eviction lawyers have the experience to handle these matters quickly and effectively so that you don’t have to.
 An eviction lawyer will help ensure the process goes smoothly and according to state law.
 We can also help with lease agreements and handling tenant disputes.
 Our staff provides legal representation in both English and Spanish, allowing us to address landlords and tenants in whatever language they prefer.